Platformus/Platformus-Docs/fundamentals/administration/configurations.rst

 ﻿Configurations
 ==============

-Configurations and variables are used to provide configuration parameters to the web application.
+Configurations and variables are used to provide user-defined configuration parameters to the web application (while developer-defined ones can be provided using the appsettings.json file).
-You can manage them (add, edit, and delete) from the backend using the :guilabel:`Administration/Configurations` section:
+You can manage them (crate, edit, and delete) from the backend using the :guilabel:`Administration/Configurations` section:

 .. image:: /images/fundamentals/administration/configurations/1.png